MATRADE Exhibition and Convention Centre: Transportation

 Go KL City Bus Magenta line serves here, connecting to nearby KTM Komuter Segambut and MRT Jinjang.
+It is also served by Rapid KL bus route 851 (from Pasar Seni) and MRT feeder bus route T821 (from MRT Semantan).
+However, these bus services are limited on weekdays only.

 A station on the proposed MRT Circle Line is planned for the area.